 Luke went up to one lady and told her about the Douglas Fir seed packets that are marketed as Log Cabin Kits [my mom's creation].
 She asked him, "If I plant the seeds will a log cabin really grow?"
 Luke, our budding businessman, responded, "Buy it and see."

-s was closed and we were not brave enough to go find a place on our own for fear we would inadvertently end up at someone's claim.
+We wanted to go gold mining while we were in town, but the business was closed and we were not brave enough to go find a place on our own for fear we would inadvertently end up at someone's claim.
 While we were looking around, Zane said he thinks he knows why people who are searching for gold are called miners.
 He said it is because they say, "This is mine.
 This is mine.
 No one can have it, it's only mine."

 Later that night we were sitting in a restaurant right next to an entrance with a "NO MINORS" sign.
 Zane asked, "Why don't they want people who look for gold to go in there?"
 Get it?
 NO MINERS!
 Those boys keep us laughing.